A WD Elements hard drive as storage is a great way to store your data today.

 Using Your WD Elements External Hard Drive With Time Machine

-After you’ve formatted your Elements drive you can set it up for a Time Machine backup.
+Formatted your Elements drive to a Mac format?
+Then set it up for a Time Machine backup.

 Format your Elements drive as Mac OS Extended Journaled file system.
 Or APFS since Mac OS x Big Sur.
-To do:
+To set up for Time Machine:

 1. Open System Preferences.